mattab/trello-backup/README.md

 Requirements
 ---
-This is a simple php script which requires PHP installed on your system:
+This is a simple php script which requires PHP with curl-support installed on your system:
-`sudo apt-get install php7`
+`sudo apt-get install php7 php-curl`

 Usage
 ---